oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/rdf-graph-user-and-graph-studio/create-and-validate-an-rdf-graph-user.md

 - Execute SPARQL Queries on the Playground Page

 ### Prerequisites
-This lab assumes you have:
+- The following lab requires an Autonomous Database - Shared Infrastructure account.
-  - An Oracle Free Tier or Paid Cloud Account
+- And that the Graph-enabled user (GRAPHUSER) exists.
+That is, a database user with the correct roles and privileges exists.

-## **Task 1:** Create RDF graph in Graph Studio
+## Task 1: Create RDF graph in Graph Studio

 Before we can create an RDF graph we will first create an environment and then import RDF data into Graph Studio.